 Candidates for promotion or tenure are expected to present documentation supporting a strong record of service to the university and their profession or discipline.
-Department guidelines specify which, if any, professional memberships, certifications, and licenses are needed in support of the department's mission, program accreditation, or required to model for students an appropriate professional orientation.
+School/division guidelines specify which, if any, professional memberships, certifications, and licenses are needed in support of the school/division's mission, program accreditation, or required to model for students an appropriate professional orientation.